ra559/cis106/_guides/studyguide2022.md

 19. How to use the cut, head, and tail commands with the pipe to filter the ouput of a command
 20. How to use wildcards to match specific file names: *,?,[],{}
 21. How to manage data with tar and compression tools
+22. Understand what is the purpose of the /etc/passwd file

 ## What should your submission have: